srdjan/FeexVeb/README.md

 6. **Cache selectors**: Use `document.getElementById` once and store the reference.
 7. **Avoid shadow DOM for HTMX-heavy components**: Shadow DOM can complicate HTMX targeting.
 8. **Process HTMX after DOM updates**: Use `htmx.process` after manual DOM manipulation.
+9. **Use shadow DOM with monospace styling for UI components**: Get consistent, clean styling with minimal effort.
+10. **Disable default styling when needed**: Use `useMonospaceStyles: false` for components that need custom styling.

 ## Resources

 - [HTMX Documentation](https://htmx.org/docs/)
+- [The Monospace Web](https://owickstrom.github.io/the-monospace-web/) - Design principles for the default styling